-For World Sickle Cell Day, we're asking people to:
+For World Sickle Cell Day, there's lots of ways to get involved:

 - Donate blood.
-More ethnically matched blood is needed from the black heritage community for blood transfusions for people with sickle cell, and with hospitals needing 250 donations a day for sickle cell, it's important that we all encourage people to donate. - Get Tested.
+More ethnically matched blood is needed from the black heritage community for blood transfusions for people with sickle cell.
+Hospitals need 250 donations a day to treat the condition, so it's important that we all encourage people to be a blood donor. - Ask your MP to sign the Early Day Motion in Parliament, which is calling for better workplace rights for people living with sickle cell.
+See the World Sickle Cell Day information on our website for more details - Get Tested.
 If you are planning a family, or already pregnant, you and your partner can ask your GP for a test.
 It will give you information about the likelihood of your future children inheriting the condition. - Talk about sickle cell.
 Download some of our information booklets and share them with your employer, school, college or university, friends and family.
-Check out our FAQs under 'social welfare' which covers a range of topics from general information leaflets about sickle cell, to housing, benefits, nutrition, employee support and much more - Get together with your friends and family and take part in volunteering or fundraising activities with us.
-From social media fundraisers to collections, fun runs, marathons and special events, there's lots of ways to support us..... - ....or simply make a donation
+Check out our FAQs under 'social welfare' which covers a range of topics from general information leaflets about sickle cell, to housing, benefits, nutrition, employee support and much more. - Get together with your friends and family and take part in volunteering or fundraising activities with us.
+From social media fundraisers to collections, fun runs, marathons and special events, there's lots of ways to support us.....